What is Safeguarding?

 - Protecting privacy and confidentiality, and promoting fair and expedient reporting and investigation

-- Robust risk management: Mary MacKillop Today is committed to robust Safeguarding risk management.
-While it is not possible to eliminate all risks, Mary MacKillop Today is committed to identifying, mitigating and managing risks in all activities (see the ‘Risk Management’ section below).
+6. Robust risk management: Mary MacKillop Today is committed to robust Safeguarding risk management.
+While it is not possible to eliminate all risks, Mary MacKillop Today is committed to identifying, mitigating and managing risks in all activities.

 The CEO shall appoint at least one staff member in Mary MacKillop Today’s office in Sydney and at least one staff member in our office in Dili to be the Safeguarding focal points for the organisation.
+If either of these focal points are at a senior management level, the CEO must appoint a second focal point.
 These focal points will promote this important aspect of our work through activities such as staff training, policy revision, and tool development.
+The Sydney office focal point/s report to the Safeguarding Committee, and the Dili focal point/s report to the Timor-Leste Country Director.
 The focal points have responsibility for working with staff and partners to ensure reports are responded to and managed in line with the Reporting Procedures outlined within this policy, and for maintaining records including the maintenance of the Safeguarding Incident Register.
 The focal points can be consulted for any clarifications or concerns related to the implementation of this Policy.

 The Chairperson shall appoint two Directors to form a Committee with the CEO and the Safeguarding focal points to promote this aspect of our work.
 This Committee oversees the effective ongoing implementation of safeguarding practices, including the Safeguarding Policy and related procedures and practices.
 The Committee will oversee the response to any Safeguarding investigations and report to the Board of Directors.
 All committee members are provided with professional development and ongoing support in Safeguarding as required.